Fantominium/malcolm-typescript/README.md

 the server, which presents my next challenge:
 - How to hydrate the darkmode context on the server side before presenting data to the client

-Oauth - Connected to the api and Cors playing well.
-Find the way to connect to github authorization api and get back auth key
+Oauth - followed a more straightforward method for accomplishing oauth.
+Needs cleaning up and refactoring to my needs, but oauth is functional now with google and github.

 ### Come back to testing in the tests folder for checking on what is rendered **DONE**